premagarwals/godown-manager/README.md

 Before starting the app, you can modify the environment variables in the `.env` file.
 These variables control the application's configuration.

 ```
-#These credentials will be required to unlock the godown app
+#These credentials will be required to unlock the Godown app
 ADMIN_ALIAS=admin
 ADMIN_PASSKEY=12345
 JWT_SECRET="MahSupaSecretKey#6699"